January 31st

 Commentary:

-It is a known fact that to get to the water reserves in the earth, one has to work tirelessly and dig with an axe/spade.
-To dig a well, one cannot just dig a few times in one place and then move on to more spots.
-He has to choose the place he wants the well to be in and then keep digging deeper in the same location until he finds water.
-This process needs patience, perseverance and dedication.
-Only then, can a well be made!
+It is a known fact that to get to the water reserves on earth, one has to work tirelessly and dig with an axe/spade.
+To dig a well, one cannot just dig a few times here and there, then move from one place to another, and then again move to a different spot, etc. He has to choose the place he wants the well to be in and then keep digging deeper in the same location until he finds water.
+This process needs patience, perseverance, and dedication.
+Only then, can he dig a well!

 pada vigrahaH: